pratyush3300/firstPortfolio/README.md

 # 💻 My First Portfolio Site

 This is my first personal portfolio website built using **React.js**.
-The purpose behind creating this site was to showcase my web development skills and stand out during the selection process for a **web developer position in the AISoc society** at my college.
+The purpose behind creating this site was to showcase my web development skills and stand out during the selection process for a **web developer position in the AISoC society** at my college.
 The site highlights my projects, skills, and background in a clean & responsive layout, ensuring seamless navigation across devices.

 ## 🚀 Live Demo: